katlande/scCoExpress/scCoExpress.md

             target_genes = genes,
             topExcl = 0.96,
             bottomExcl = 0.005, # removes any genes in fewer than 0.5% of cells
             nPermutations = 20, # number of permutations to use for per partition pair (more permutations = more accurate, but more time-expensive).
-For larger sets, 50 permutations are recommended.
-We will use 20 here as the pbmc small set contains only 220 genes. nPartitions = 4, # number of groupings to use for background (more partitions = more accurate, but more time-expensive).
-For larger sets, 10 partitions are recommended.
+For larger sets, 50+ permutations are recommended.
+We will use 20 here to make the test run faster. nPartitions = 4, # number of groupings to use for background (more partitions = more accurate, but more time-expensive).
+For larger sets, 7-10 partitions are recommended.
 We will use 4 here as the pbmc small set contains only 220 genes (~50 genes/partition).
             BkgdGeneExpr=pbmc_expr, # if NULL, pbmc_expr will be generated internally
             skip.extremes = T) # comparisons containing very highly and very lowly expressed genes will be ignored; if F, these genes will use the most similarly expressed genes as the background instead; this may cause large increases in computing time.
 ```